toanquachp/music_genre_classification/README.md

 - Quach Phuong Toan - 0963819039
 - Tran Van Minh - 0901380306

+## Result

+75% accuracy on training set - 4500 songs
+70% accuracy on validation set - 500 songs
+69% accuracy on test set - 1000 songs

+## Dataset

+5000 songs for training and 1000 songs for testing were provided by Zalo inc. through the Zalo AI Ch

 ## Requirements

 The program requires `ffmpeg` to run, please run the following command to install it